IABTechLab/uid2docs/docs/portal/api-keys.md

 1. Add a new key with the same permissions as the key that needs to be rotated.
 For details, see [Adding an API Key](#adding-an-api-key).
 1. Update your UID2 implementation to use the new key instead of the key that needs to be rotated.
 1. Ensure the new key is being used without issues.
-1. Delete the key that needs to be rotated.
+1. Delete the old key.
 For details, see [Deleting an API Key](#deleting-an-api-key).